Eberstadt Stalactite Cave: About the cave

 The Eberstadt Stalactite Cave is a dripstone cave in Bauland at the transition of Southeastern Odenwald in the North of Baden-Württemberg.
 It is near Eberstadt, a District of Buchen, around 70 km east of Heidelberg and 100 km north of Stuttgart.

 The cave is 600 m long, its width varies between 2–7 m, and the height between 2.5–8 m.
 The cave temperature is constant at 11 C year-round, with a humidity of approximately 95%.
 The age of the cave is estimated at between one and two million years.
 During this time, all forms of sintering on the walls or on the cave floor have been created, including stalactites (dripping stones hanging from the cave ceiling) and stalagmite drips that grow up from the cave bottom.

 Visitor access to the cave is by trails, and it is accessible for wheelchair users.
 It was adapted for high numbers of visitors, with a large parking lot at the foot of the cave, including for tourist buses.
 In 2011 a small visitor center opened with its architecture intending to symbolize the crevices and distortions of the Muschelkalk.
 It informs about landscape development in the karst of the area and the development of the cave.
-The city staffs tourguides, who lead groups through the cave for about an hour year-round between March to the end of October every day, during the winter months only on weekends and holidays.
+The city staffs tourguides, who lead groups through the cave for about an hour year-round between March and the end of October every day, during the winter months only on weekends and holidays.
 In 1995, a less than one-kilometer-long geological trail (0.6-mile) was created into the mining areas of the neighboring quarry.
 Information panels explain about the origin of the dripstone cave and the most important geological formations in Baden-Württemberg on the basis of exposed rock patterns.